NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Standalone Adventures/Malevolence/Xarwin Caul.md

   - name: ""

   - name: "Burst of Hatrid"
     desc: "`pf2:r` (emotion, mental) **Trigger** A creature opens any door or window into Xarwin Manor, or any creature or object passes through the caul from outside into the manor\n* * *\n\n**Effect** The caul immediately bursts like an oily bubble, vanishing in an instant of foul-smelling smoke.
 A wave of susurration creeps through the area, and all sapient creatures experience a sudden sensation of utter hatred toward birdlife for the span of a single heartbeat.
-All natural avians within a @Template[emanation|distance:300] from Xarwin Manor (but not those within the manor or underground) take 15d6 mental damage (DC 33 Fortitude check save)."
+All natural avians within a 300-foot emanation from Xarwin Manor (but not those within the manor or underground) take 15d6 mental damage (DC 33 Fortitude check save)."

   - name: "Reset"